 Saint Thomas, Apostle

-Thomas is listed in the Synoptic gospels and in the Acts as one of the Twelve Apostles.
+Thomas is listed in the Synoptic Gospels and in the Acts of the Apostles as one of the Twelve Apostles.
 His name in Aramaic, Te’oma, means ‘twin’, as does Didymus in Greek.
 What we know of Thomas comes mostly from the New Testament, although there are many other legends about him.
-He is mentioned just once in each of the Synoptic gospels and always in the same context – he is listed as one of the Twelve Apostles chosen from among the disciples of Jesus.
-There is no other mention of him in these gospels.
-He is also mentioned just once in the Acts of the Apostles where he is simply listed among the Apostles who gather in the “upper room” immediately after the Ascension of Jesus.
+He is mentioned just once in each of the Synoptic Gospels and always in the same context – he is listed as one of the Twelve Apostles chosen from among the disciples of Jesus.
+There is no other mention of him in these Gospels.
+He is also mentioned just once in the Acts of the Apostles, where he is simply listed among the Apostles who gather in the “upper room” immediately after the Ascension of Jesus.

-However, he is mentioned four times in John’s gospel where something of his character appears.
+However, he is mentioned four times in John’s Gospel, where something of his character appears.
 He comes across as somewhat aggressive and argumentative.
-In chapter 11, we are told that Jesus has just received word that his friend Lazarus, the brother of Mary and Martha, is seriously ill.
+In chapter 11 of John’s Gospel, we are told that Jesus has just received word that his friend Lazarus, the brother of Mary and Martha, is seriously ill.
 But Jesus waits for two days before deciding to go to Bethany.
-The disciples are somewhat alarmed because there are people there who are threatening the life of Jesus and try to dissuade him from going.
-But, when it is clear that Jesus has made up his mind, Thomas says to his companions, “Come, let us also go to die with him.”
-Was it just bravado or was it a statement of loyalty?
-Perhaps something of both.
+The disciples are somewhat alarmed because there are people there who are threatening the life of Jesus, and so they try to dissuade him from going.
+But when it is clear that Jesus has made up his mind, Thomas says to his companions:

-Later, during the Last Supper, while Jesus speaks of leaving his disciples, but that he will come back to take them to himself, he says:
+Later, during the Last Supper, when Jesus speaks of leaving his disciples, but also says that he will come back to take them to himself, Jesus continues:

 It is then that Thomas indignantly blurts out,